Setting name: Name # Description: Arbitrary name for the timer. # Valid values: any string # Default: empty # Required: yes # # Setting name: Interval # Description: How long to wait before collecting data again. Unit: milliseconds. # Valid values: any number # Default: [none] # Required: yes # # Se

 If the data from a custom script needs to be associated with a specific session, the script should make use of the session’s GUID.

-The session GUID is written to the registry key HKEY_LOCAL_MACHINE\SOFTWARE\vast limits\uberAgent\SessionGuids.
-In that key, each value name is the ID of a Windows session.
-The associated value data contains uberAgent’s internal session GUID.
+HKLM\SOFTWARE\vast limits\uberAgent\SessionGuids.
+Each value name is the ID of a Windows session.
+The associated value data contains uberAgent’s session GUID.

 The sourcetype used for the script’s output is a concatenation of